-A copy should be sent to the Location Lead and Safeguarding Leads at both HIA:C and HIA UK.
+A copy should be sent to the Safeguarding Lead at Hope into Action UK.
 If there is more than one alleged victim a separate form should be completed.

 All efforts must be made to keep the information confidential.
 The information should only be shared with those that need to know if it is in the best interest of the child or adult at risk.